RonenNess/GeonBit.UI/README.md

 - Fixed propagating events in lists and dropdown + added base function for that.
 - Changed so that selecting the same value in a dropdown would still close it.
 - Added msg boxes counter to msg boxes utility + a getter to check if there's anything opened.
+- Added extra margin property to allow better control on entities selection.
+- Fixed the annoying selection gap in lists and dropdown (clicking right between the lines).

 ## Credits